Menu

-September 30 is the National Day for Truth and Reconciliation
+September 30 marks National Day for Truth and Reconciliation and Orange Shirt Day.

-As an organization we are on a journey of learning and engaging with the process of reconciliation in meaningful ways, including the Calls to Action of the Truth and Reconciliation Commission of Canada.
+At CMHA NS Division, we acknowledge that reconciliation is an ongoing process that needs to be incorporated into every day of the year, not just September 30.
+We are on a continuous journey of learning and engaging with the process of reconciliation in meaningful ways, including the Calls to Action of the Truth and Reconciliation Commission of Canada.

+Reconciliation happens when we all do our part!
 Here are a few ways Nova Scotians can engage with the process of reconciliation along with resources to support your journey:

 Recognize the word Indigenous refers to diverse and distinct nations

 Indigenous is a collective name for First Nations, Inuit and Métis peoples, which includes hundreds of distinct and independent nations across the country (and even the world), each with unique histories, traditions and languages.
 Ask those you interact with how they identify and learn the names of the nations on whose land you live and work.
+Learn more about Indigenous Communities in Nova Scotia.

 Learn the history between Indigenous and non-Indigenous peoples